Texas-Aerial-Robotics/MAV_testing/README.md

-# Scripting drone navigation with MAVSDK
+# Scripting Drone Navigation with MAVSDK
----

-This project will test MAVSDK to navigate TARs drones autonomously.
+This project demonstrates how to use **MAVSDK** to autonomously navigate TARS drones.
+It provides an environment for testing Python-based drone control scripts using MAVSDK and related tools.

 ## Sources: